sfrezefo/hyperscaledemo/README.md

 SELECT partman.create_parent('public.events', 'event_time', 'native', '5 minutes');
 UPDATE partman.part_config SET infinite_time_partitions = true;
 ```
-This event table is distributed(sharded) based on the custommer_id key.
+This event table is also distributed(sharded) based on the custommer_id key.
+This will allow to benefit from the multinode power of Ps
 ```sql
  --shard the events table as well
  SELECT create_distributed_table('events','customer_id');